rolldone/remote-pipeline/note.md

 - [QueueRecordDetail] : Can move files from variable asset to jobs/[jobxxx]/assets folder [OnProgress]

-- [QueueRecordDetail] : and can duplicate folder jobs/[jobxxx]/assets to new queue record detail folder [Waiting]
+- [QueueRecordDetail] : and can duplicate folder jobs/[jobxxx]/assets to new queue record detail folder [Pending]

 - [Storage] : Create storage file for easy management files [OnProgress]